nnnnnzo/DaydreamExperiencesArchive/README.md

 made with 💙

 ### for copyright problems, just send me an email : dea.request@gmail.com
 I am only in charge of this repo.
-Any game outside of this repo or from a fork of it is not verified or from me is not my responsablity
-#### (as well as legal problems due to copyright).
+Any game outside of this repo or from a fork of it is not verified or from me (not my responsablity, as well as legal problems due to copyright).

 ## Games / Experiments available:
 ### [Blade Runner: Revelations](https://github.com/nnnzo/DaydreamExperiencesArchive/releases/tag/v1.2.1295)